mydataglobal/declaration/1.0/DE/index.markdown

 * Trust and confidence, that rest on balanced and fair relationships between people, as well as between people and organisations;

-* Self-determination, that is achieved, not only by legal protection, but also by proactive actions to share the power of data with individuals;
+* Selbstbestimmung, that is achieved, not only by legal protection, but also by proactive actions to share the power of data with individuals;

 * Maximising the collective benefits of personal data, by fairly sharing them between organisations, individuals and society.

-## 1. MYDATA SHIFTS: WHAT NEEDS TO CHANGE
+## 1. MYDATA Verschiebungen: WAS ANDERS WERDEN MUSS

 Our overriding goal is to empower individuals to use their personal data to their own ends, and to securely share them under their own terms.
 We will apply and practice this human-centric approach to our own services, and we will build tools and share knowledge to help others do the same.